briandiloreto/AtomicViz/README.md

 * You can purchase an **annual license** to remove these limitations for a single machine.
 Create a simple graph with a few files.
 In the graph window show the "Atomic" toolbar and then click the smiley face to purchase a license.

-* There is currently a hard cap of 80 files for performance reasons.
+* There is currently a hard cap of the number of files allowed, for performance reasons.
 Contact me if you need to increase this limit.

 # How to use it